artpi/Alfred-Github-PR-ninja/README.md

 - Press SHIFT in hovered item to see a preview of PR
 - Press COMMAND+ENTER to copy PR link to clipboard and paste it to active window
 - Press OPTION+ENTER to run a custom checkout process, in my case its running checkout and build in ‘calypso’ TMUX session

+## Download

+- You can checkout this repo to folder in your `~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/`
+- OR You can download workflow here: [./PR Ninja.alfredworkflow](./PR Ninja.alfredworkflow)